VolkanSah/OpenAI-Vector-Storage-Manager/README.md

-# OpenAI Vector Store Manager
+# OpenAI Vector Storage Manager
 #### Interface in "German" cause i need it in german!
 If you want you can contribute to this repo

 ![Vectore Storage](vectoregui.jpg)